spectram/astrospectram/content/thoughts/fleece.md

 ---
 title: Fleece
 excerpt: >-
-  From then on every time she cried, he tore away piece by piece from what was left of his beautiful tattered fleece...
+  From then on every time she cried, he tore away piece by piece from what was left of his beautiful tattered fleece ...
 date: '2017-11-26'
 thumb_img_path: images/fleece-bg.jpg
-thumb_img_alt: Image of a girl from unsplaash by pawel szvmanski
+thumb_img_alt: Image of a girl from unsplash by pawel szvmanski
 content_img_path: images/fleece-bg.jpg
 categories: poetry
 seo:
   metatitle: Fleece - A poem by Sriram Sankar
-  description: From then on every time she cried, he tore away piece by piece from what was left of his beautiful tattered fleece...
+  description: From then on every time she cried, he tore away piece by piece from what was left of his beautiful tattered fleece ...
   extra:
     - name: 'og:type'
       value: article